-It is used in industrial area, power generating instruments, power plant, etc.
+It is used in industrial areas, power generating instruments, power plants, etc.

 In this tutorial, I have covered 20 different types of sensors with their uses.
 Every sensor has its own features and functionalities.
 They can be used for a specific purpose.